-1. Physical Dependence
+1. Aftercare Treats Physical Dependence

-2. Inability to Experience Emotions
+2. Aftercare Addresses the Inability to Experience Pleasure

-3. Inability to Cope with Daily Life
+3. Aftercare Improves Ability to Cope with Daily Life

 - Severe anxiety, or panic episodes

 - Severe depression

 - Suicidal tendencies